SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

 Take a quick look in `seed.js`.
 You should see that it does a `require('./models');` and then later uses `db.Book.create` to load some data into the database.
 (The insightful student will also note that it tries to clear the `book-app` database first by deleting all the records.)

 **What's a seed-file you ask?**
 > A seed file is a file used to load pre-made data into our database.
-It let's us start-up our app without having to key in data each time.
+It let's us start-up our app without having to key in starter data each time.

 1. Try running `node seed.js` in your terminal.
   If you're not seeing `created X books` then something might be going wrong.